 you know less now than you will later

 Let's look at an example and a common scenario with many Agile teams.
 Our team has just finished their sprint planning session.
 Stories have been sized and committed for the upcoming sprint.
 Now that we know which stories to complete and our sprint objective, it is time to break the stories down into tasks.
 Typically these tasks are also given estimates in hours or even days.
 This process could take up to as long as a few days.
-Now, I am going to make a bold statement by questioning the self-evident truth of task breakdowns: Why are we even doing this?
-What purpose does it serve and what value does it add?
+Now, I will make a bold statement by questioning the self-evident truth of task breakdowns: Why are we even doing this?
+What purpose does it serve, and what value does it add?

 tasking stories: why are we even doing this?